chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 You are currently logged in as the following user: alphauser
 ```

 If you clear your browser's cache and press the <button>Login as IAM User</button> again, you'll be redirected to the OCI IAM Sign In page.
-Sign in as the `betauser` and you will be redirected back to the sample application.
+Sign in as the Beta User, and you will be redirected back to the sample application.
 Both fields will return the following message:

 ```bash
 The current SYSTIMESTAMP for your database server is: undefined